iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

         * Required : A program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
         * Expected Results : The numbers must be separated by comma, followed by a space.

+> 💬 *Quote : I think it goes back to my high school days.
+>
-> 💡*Fun Fact : I think it goes back to my high school days.
-In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
-Instead, I wrote a program that would steal passwords of students.
+>  In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+>
+>  Instead, I wrote a program that would steal passwords of students.
 My teacher gave me an A. – Kevin Mitnick*

 <br>